Thinking about a move after retirement? You're not alone. According to a recent Transamerica Center for Retirement Studies survey, almost

 Taxes are an often overlooked opportunity to make your retirement income go further.
 Consider states with

 The above financial benefits are not guarantees, however.
-Because they depend on several factors, it's best to discuss your retirement downsizing goals with a
+Because they depend on several factors, it's best to discuss your retirement downsizing goals with a financial advisor who can help you maximize your savings and avoid common pitfalls.

 The financial downsides of downsizing